-Following the close of the hearing and the stenographic transcript, discussion was held wherein it was determined that the application did not require approval of the Central Pine Barrens Joint Planning & Policy Commission in that the nature of the application, i.e. an indoor riding arena, was recreational in nature and, therefore, not "development" for the purpose of the Act pursuant to § 57-0107(13) (vii). § 57-0107(13), after defining and enumerating "development" at subsections (a) through (f), provides:
+The discussion reflected in the Commission's minutes mirrors that for the prior "Hidden Pond" determination, to wit: the application did not require approval of the Central Pine Barrens Joint Planning & Policy Commission in that the nature of the application, i.e. an indoor riding arena, was recreational in nature and, therefore, not "development" for the purpose of the Act pursuant to E CL § 57-0107(13) (vii). § 57-0107(13), after defining and enumerating "development" at subsections (a) through (f), provides: